robclewley/fovea/README.md

 gui.selected_object = gui.context_objects["my_object"]
 ```

-Assigning the .selected_object attribute directly will not update the data properties seen by _plotter2D_ and _buildLayer_.
+Assigning the .selected_object attribute directly will not update the data properties seen by _Plotter_ and _buildLayer_.

 ####User Extensions
 Users will inevitably run into the need to define their own keypresses.
 Fortunately, matplotlib can be used to add these to a user defined subclass of diagnosticGUI with little interference to Fovea (assuming the keys chosen are not already built into Fovea).
 The code snippet below is a rough-and-ready template for a diagnosticGUI subclass key handler.
 A more detailed demo (including instructions for a vanilla diagnosticGUI) can be found at the [PCA Tutorial Blogpost](http://robclewley.github.io/pca_demo_with_fovea/).